“Hear my prayer, Lord; let my cry for help come to You…. In my distress I groan aloud and am reduced to skin and bones.” (Psalm 102:1, 5)

-Many who returned to their homes following life in the camps were met with pogroms and often killed.
+Many who returned to their homes following life in the camps were met with pogroms (organized violence) and often killed.

 This led in many cases to a form of Konzentration Lager (German for concentration camp) Syndrome that is similar to many of the symptoms today associated with Post-Traumatic Stress Disorder (PTSD).

 For example, several studies following the war showed that survivors demonstrated higher scores on the index of emotional distress than comparable groups.

 In a study that was carried out in Israel and published in 2009 in the British Journal of Psychiatry, it was found that anxiety disorders, emotional distress and sleep disturbances were more frequent among Holocaust survivors than among a comparable group.

 The years since the Holocaust have remained challenging for survivors who deal with both emotional and mental scars, in addition to economic woes.

 During and after the Holocaust, some of the few remaining victims made it to Israel in the midst of its rebirth as an independent, modern-day state.

 Just hours after their arrival, many of them died while fighting for the survival of the new nation in the battle for a British police fort that had been turned over to the Arabs—Latrun.